lionelcao/CarbonData_Docs/partition.md

        partition by list country(('China','India'),('Canada','America'),('England','France'),'Australia')
 3. Full List Partition     #Any better name for this?

-       partition by list area('Asia','Europe','North America','Africa','Oceania',&)   ##All values not in the list will be put in another partition hash partition:
+       partition by list area('Asia','Europe','North America','Africa','Oceania',&)
+       ##add symbol '&' in the end so that all values not in the list will be put in another partition
+hash partition:

        partition by hash(itemid, 9)  #9 is partition number here